 - Scatter Diagram with Weakest (or no) Correlation

-Strong positive correlation means there is a clearly visible upward trend from left to right; a strong negative correlation means there is a clearly visible downward trend from left to right.
-A weak correlation means the trend, up of down, is less clear.
-A flat line from left to right is the weakest correlation, as it is neither positive nor negative and indicates the independent variable does not affect the dependent variable.
+A strong positive correlation means a visible upward trend from left to right; a strong negative correlation means a visible downward trend from left to right.
+A weak correlation means the trend is less clear.
+A flat line, from left to right, is the weakest correlation, as it is neither positive nor negative.
+A scatter diagram with no correlation shows that the independent variable does not affect the dependent variable.

 Scatter Diagram with Strong Positive Correlation

-This type of diagram is also known as Scatter Diagram with Positive Slant.
+This diagram is also known as a Scatter Diagram with Positive Slant.

-In positive slant, the correlation will be positive, i.e. as the value of x increases, the value of y will also increase.
-You can say that the slope of straight line drawn along the data points will go up.
-The pattern will resemble the straight line.
+In a positive slant, the correlation is positive, i.e. as the value of X increases, the value of Y will increase.
+You can say that the slope of a straight line drawn along the data points will go up.
+The pattern resembles a straight line.

-For example, if the temperature goes up, cold drink sales will also go up.
+For example, if the weather gets hotter, cold drink sales will go up.

 Scatter Diagram with Weak Positive Correlation

-Here as the value of x increases the value of y will also tend to increase, but the pattern will not closely resemble a straight line.
+As the value of X increases, the value of Y also increases, but the pattern does not resemble a straight line.

 Scatter Diagram with Strong Negative Correlation

-This type of diagram is also known as Scatter Diagram with Negative Slant.
+This diagram is also known as a Scatter Diagram with a Negative Slant.

-In negative slant, the correlation will be negative, i.e. as the value of x increases, the value of y will decrease.
+In the negative slant, the correlation is negative, i.e. as the value of X increases, the value of Y will decrease.
 The slope of a straight line drawn along the data points will go down.

-For example, if the temperature goes up, sales of winter coats goes down.
+For example, if the temperature goes up, sales of winter coats go down.

 Scatter Diagram with Weak Negative Correlation

-Here as the value of x increases the value of y will tend to decrease, but the pattern will not be as well defined.
+As the value of X increases, the value of Y will decrease, but the pattern is not clear.

-In this type of chart, you are not able to see any kind of relationship between the two variables.
-It might just be a series of points with no visible trend, or it might simply be a straight, flat row of points.
-In either case, the independent variable has no effect on the second variable (it is not dependent).
+There isn’t any relationship between the two variables to be seen.
+It might just be a series of points with no visible trend, or it might be a straight, flat row of points.
+In either case, the independent variable has no effect on the second variable; it is not dependent.